 When CQI created the most renowned certification for coffee cuppers, Q Graders, it created a demanding professional certification that filled a vacuum in the market when it launched in 2003.
 It catapulted CQI into becoming a leading player in the world of coffee professional certifications.
-So it’s no surprise that in 2017, CQI is launching another an innovative program that will surely fill another void in the market: coffee processing.
+So it’s no surprise that in 2017, CQI launched another an innovative program that will surely fill another void in the market: coffee processing.
 There has been a major focus at the consuming level towards creating educational certifications for baristas and roasters and green buyers.
 However, there has been little focus at the mill level.
 CQI is proud to launch a new component to the Q Program, Q Processing, to certify competencies around coffee processing.

 We employ a global perspective, grounded in technical understanding, while offering practical solutions to meet local challenges.
 Uniquely, we operate with strong ties to the coffee trade to emphasize market access as a vital part of long-term solutions.
 Our innovative approaches to quality development continue to meet the needs of a volatile coffee market.
 Thank you for support, and we look forward to working with you soon.